lvcabral/brs-engine/docs/run-as-cli.md

 # Run as Command Line Interface

-Once you have built the library you can link it to your path with the following command:
+Once you have built the CLI library you can link it to your path with the following command:

 ```shell
 $ npm link